Live Event Guide: Streaming Mode

 Note: Organizers can change the presentation environment.
 Organizers cannot change the presentation platform.
-E.g., Change from Teams to Skype.
+E.g., Teams to Teams Live Event.

 Troubleshooting Best Practices - Refreshing the EventBuilder bot.

-- Confirm all Presenters have joined your Teams or Skype room and are connected to video and audio.
+- Confirm all Presenters have joined your Teams room and are connected to video and audio.

-- Confirm the EventBuilder bot has joined your Teams or Skype room and is connected to video and audio.
+- Confirm the EventBuilder bot has joined your Teams room and is connected to video and audio.

 - Confirm you can see and hear the presentation in the console previewer.
 If you can't, we recommend the following:

-- Refresh the bot to reset the connection if your Presenters are connected to the presentation environment and the bot has joined the Teams or Skype room, but Attendees are experiencing disruptions.
+- Refresh the bot to reset the connection if your Presenters are connected to the presentation environment and the bot has joined the Teams room, but Attendees are experiencing disruptions.

 Troubleshooting for Individual Attendees: